 Know Before You Go

-This is NOT an easy, legal, or safe place to access.
+Until the museum is open to the public, this is NOT an easy, legal, or safe place to access.
 The address listed here is the location that some used to gain access but involved a five-story climb down a drain pipe.
 Not legal, not safe.